Occlusal Guards in Bridgeton, MO

 - Trauma or impact to the face, upper neck, or head

 How can you help me with bruxism or TMJ?

 Dr. Burgdorf, your dentist in Bridgeton, MO, has had a lot of success treating bruxism and TMJ, and he will customize a treatment plan that works for you.
 Generally, a custom night guard is the best treatment course and it may be used with other recommendations and treatments provided by our dentist.

-The night guards in Bridgeton, MO that we use are small, discreet, and fit comfortably inside your mouth while you sleep.
+The night guards that we use are small, discreet, and fit comfortably inside your mouth while you sleep.
 We offer a range of devices, too, and we will work with you to carefully select the night guard that meets your needs, adjusting the fit so that it’s perfect for you.

 While each type of night guard has a slightly different fit, they are all designed to keep your back teeth separated so that they can’t touch when you bite down, protecting your teeth from the pressures of grinding and clenching.
 Additionally, this helps to keep the muscles that power your jaws lax, treating the problem of aches, pains, and migraines.

 Our patients have been very happy with their TMJ and Bruxism treatment in Bridgeton, MO.